determined-ai/determined/docs/model-dev-guide/debug-models.rst

  Debugging Models
 ##################

-Using Determined to debug models depends on your environment.

-Your code on a Determined cluster differs from typical training scripts in the following ways:
+Using Determined to train your model can introduce a number of failure points that aren't present when running training scripts locally.
+Running your code on a Determined cluster differs from typical training scripts in the following ways:

--  The code conforms to the Trial APIs as a subclass of the Determined ``Trial`` class, indirectly, by using one of the concrete subclasses, such as :class:`~determined.pytorch.deepspeed.DeepSpeedTrial`.

--  The code runs in a Docker container on another machine.
+-  The code runs in a Docker container, possibly on another machine.
 -  Your model can run many times in a hyperparameter search.
 -  Your model can be distributed across multiple GPUs or machines.

-These debugging steps introduce code changes incrementally, working toward a fully functioning Determined model.
-Follow the nine steps as applicable to your environment:
+These debugging steps introduce environment and code changes incrementally, working toward fully functioning distributed training on a Determined cluster:

--  Model-related Issues
-      -  `Step 1 - Verify that your code runs locally`_
+-  `Step 1 - Verify that your training script runs locally`_
-      -  `Step 2 - Verify that each Trial subclass method works locally`_
-      -  `Step 3 - Verify local test mode`_

--  Docker- or Cluster-related Issues
-      -  `Step 4 - Verify that the original code runs in a notebook or shell`_
+-  `Step 2 - Verify that your training script runs in a notebook or shell`_
-      -  `Step 5 - Verify that each Trial subclass method works in a notebook or shell`_
-      -  `Step 6 - Verify that local test mode works in a notebook or shell`_

--  Higher-level Issues
-      -  `Step 7 - Verify that cluster test mode works with slots_per_trial set to 1`_
-      -  `Step 8 - Verify that a single-GPU experiment works`_
+-  `Step 3 - Verify that a single-GPU experiment works`_
-      -  `Step 9 - Verify that a multi-GPU experiment works`_
+-  `Step 4 - Verify that a multi-GPU experiment works`_

 **************
  Prerequisite